milomg/reactively/Reactive-algorithms.md

   class D green;
 ```

-Finally, we update D, which asks for the value of D and so a mini sub-process happens again to check if any of its grandparents are red and if it needs to update:
+Now we know we must update F. F asks for the value of D and so we `updateIfNecessary` on D,
+and repeat a similar traversal this time with D and B.

 ```mermaid
 graph TD